“When you know for yourselves … ”

 to being unburdensome, not to being burdensome’:

-You may categorically hold, ‘This is the Dhamma, this is the Vinaya, this is the Teacher’s instruction.’” – AN 8:53
+You may definitely hold, ‘This is the Dhamma, this is the Vinaya, this is the Teacher’s instruction.’” — AN 8:53

-“There are these ten fetters.
-Which ten?
-Five lower fetters & five higher fetters.
-And which are the five lower fetters?
-Self-identification views, uncertainty, grasping at habits & practices, sensual desire, and ill will.
+“There are these ten fetters….
+Self-identity views, uncertainty, grasping at habits & practices, sensual desire, and ill will.
 These are the five lower fetters.
 And which are the five higher fetters?
 Passion for form, passion for what is formless, conceit, restlessness, and ignorance.
-These are the five higher fetters.” – AN 10:13
+These are the five higher fetters.” — AN 10:13

 Ultimately, of course, the only proof for whether a teaching leads in this direction comes when, having put the teaching into practice, you actually begin to cut these fetters from the mind.
 But as a preliminary exercise, you can contemplate a teaching to make sense of it and to see if there are good reasons for believing that it will lead in the right direction.